 Because families at risk of child abuse or neglect often face challenges in other areas of their lives, effective collaboration with other service providers and systems is essential to supporting families' many unique needs.
-Common systems with which child abuse prevention professionals may need to collaborate include early childhood, substance abuse, and domestic violence systems.
-See the Interagency and Cross-System Collaboration web section for information on collaborating in those areas and more.
+Common systems with which child abuse prevention professionals may need to collaborate include early childhood, substance use treatment, and domestic violence awareness systems.

-The following resources address forming effective partnerships across systems to prevent child abuse and neglect, including State and local examples.
+Use these resources to learn about forming effective partnerships across systems to prevent child abuse and neglect.
+State and local examples are included.

 Creating and Maintaining Coalitions and Partnerships

 Center for Community Health and Development at the University of Kansas

 Offers a framework and supports for creating coalitions or collaborative partnerships.

 Creating and Sustaining Cross-System Collaboration to Support Families in Child Welfare with Co-Occurring Issues: An Administrator's Handbook (PDF - 1,432 KB)

 Provides information relevant to using collaborative practices and models across human service systems in order to better serve families in contact with child welfare who are dealing with co-occurring issues.
 The handbook defines co-occurring issues and challenges families in child welfare might face in gaining access to individualized services.